Francisco Gabilondo Soler: Style

-Francisco Gabilondo Soler was able to mix a variety of styles in his songs, including the fox trot, tango (such as in the song "Che Araña"), U.S. country music ("El Raton Vaquero") and Mexican ranchera music, always employing remarkably imaginative orchestration and rhythm.
-Cri-Cri's songs, of which he wrote both the music and the lyrics, became fables of sorts that had both an educational and an entertainment value.
-Some of his songs became so popular over the decades that a few of his characters have become forever engrained in Mexican popular culture, such as "La Muñeca Fea" ("The Ugly Doll"), a song that tells the story of an old broken doll who is sadly forgotten in an attic and is befriended by a mouse.
-Cri-Cri was a historically unique musician due to the multi-generational endurance of his songs and lyrics.
+Francisco Gabilondo Soler mixed a variety of styles in his songs, including the fox trot, tango (such as in the song "Che Araña"), U.S. country music ("El Raton Vaquero") and Mexican ranchera music, employing unique orchestration and rhythm.
+Cri-Cri's songs, of which he wrote both the music and the lyrics, became fables with both an educational and entertainment value.
+Some of his songs remained popular over the decades such that a few of his characters have become recognizable in Mexican popular culture, such as "La Muñeca Fea" ("The Ugly Doll"), a song that tells the story of an old broken doll thay is orgotten in an attic and is befriended by a mouse.

 Songs

 His songs have been translated into many languages including French, English, Portuguese and Russian.
 More than songs, Francisco Gabilondo Soler created stories with music, making children all over the world dream with them.

 Some songs performed by Cri-Crí: